k0f1/configuring-linux-web-server/README.md

 * Next give permissions to your web root

   `sudo chmod -R 775 /var/www/your_cloned_project_ directory`

+### Prepare the virtualenv.
+cd into the project root directory in this case `/var/project_drectory/` and install venv `sudo apt-get install python3-venv`, Then install pip with `sudo apt-get install python-pip`, Create a virtual environment with the code `python3 -m venv /path/to/new/virtual/environment`, Which in my case is  `sudo python3 -m venv /var/www/env`

+Now install the following packages without activating `env` by env/bin/pip install`, without activating venv Inside the project directory(www),

+1.`sudo env/bin/pip install flask`,
+2. `sudo env/bin/pip install sqlalchemy`

+Other packages are as described below.

 ### Customise the Apache to hand-off certain requests to an app